mrc-ide/didehpc/README.md

 ## Documentation

-Documentation is a work in progress, but largely contained in two vignettes:

-* [The main vignette](https://mrc-ide.github.io/didehpc/vignettes/didehpc.html) contains full instructions and explanations about why some bits are needed.
+* New to this?
+[The main vignette](https://mrc-ide.github.io/didehpc/vignettes/didehpc.html) contains full instructions and explanations about why some bits are needed.
-* There is a [quickstart guide](https://mrc-ide.github.io/didehpc/vignettes/quickstart.html) which is much shorter and will be quicker to glance through.
+* Need a reminder?
+There is a [quickstart guide](https://mrc-ide.github.io/didehpc/vignettes/quickstart.html) which is much shorter and will be quicker to glance through.
+* Having problems?
+Check the [troubleshooting guide](https://mrc-ide.github.io/didehpc/vignettes/troubleshooting.html)
+* Lots of small jobs to run?
+Consider using [workers](https://mrc-ide.github.io/didehpc/vignettes/workers.html)

-## Known issues
+## Issues

-Issues are spread across a number of repositories so there is a waffle board to keep track of them here: https://waffle.io/mrc-ide/didehpc
+* Check the [issue tracker](https://github.com/mrc-ide/didehpc/issues) for known problems, or to create a new one
+* Use the "Cluster" channel on Teams, which Rich and Wes keep an eye on

 ## Installation